SWIM-ucf/SWIM/README.md

 In both MIPS and RISC-V, the call number is extracted from the `a0` register, and the integer/memory address argument are extracted from the `a1` register.
 For floating point arguments, the value is extracted from the `f0` register for MIPS and `f10` for RISC-V.

-However, in MIPS, the return value for a syscall is placed in the `v0` register while in RISC-V it's placed in the `a1` register.
+For return values, in MIPS, the return value for a syscall is placed in the `v0` register while in RISC-V it's placed in the `a1` register.
 For floating point return values, the result is returned to `f0` for MIPS and `f10` for RISC-V.

 The following table shows a list of the supported syscalls and their arguments.